 4. How Do You Work from Home with Toddlers?

-Honestly, toddler hood is my least favorite stage of parenting.
+Honestly, toddlerhood is my least favorite stage of parenting.
 I love my toddler.
-But, he’s not quite old enough to reason.
+But he’s not quite old enough to reason.
 And he’s got so much energy and curiosity.

 It’s a good thing, but it’s hard when you’re trying to work.
 Here are a few tips for making it through these years with your kids while you run a business.